sheamunion/snitching-on-sinatra/part2.md

 ## Watch it fail
 A good, <a href="https://en.wikipedia.org/wiki/Representational_state_transfer" target="_blank">RESTful</a>
-route implies what you should be receiving when you make a request, and the only route we've implemented so far is `/todos`, which tells us that this would render a list of Todo items.
-So let's access the model in the controller:
+route should imply what the client should receive when a request is made.
+In our case, the client is a web browser, and the only route we've implemented so far is `/todos`.
+When we make a request to `/todos`, some Todos should appear.
+So let's do that by accessing the `Todo` model in the controller:

 ```ruby
 get '/todos' do